The Bankruptcy Means Test

 What is The Means Test?

-The means test was created in 2005, when the Bankruptcy Act was amended.
-One of the main goals Congress had in changing the rules was to prevent abuse of the bankruptcy process by debtors.
-By forcing higher income debtors to use Chapter 13, the means test requires them to pay back some or all of their debt in Chapter 13, rather than allowing them to discharge their debt in Chapter 7.
+The main goal of the means test is to require higher earning debtors to pay back some or all of their debt in Chapter 13, rather than allowing them to discharge their debt in Chapter 7.
 Although Chapter 7 filers may lose any property they can't protect with an available exemption, they don't have to directly repay any debt.
 Unless they own valuable nonexempt property they really want to keep, most filers who have a choice opt for Chapter 7.

 To take the means test, you must first compare your monthly income in the six months before you file for bankruptcy to the median income in your state.
 If your income is less than the median, you have passed the means test and are eligible to use Chapter 7.
 If your income exceeds the median, you must figure out whether you would have enough left over, after subtracting certain expenses, to repay some portion of your debt.